 Mixed Mode Pricing Model:

 You can reap the benefits of offshoring with the help of a mixed-mode pricing model.
 Whenever your project requirements are not precise but you wish that the job should be accomplished within the strict time frame, a blend of a fixed price with a time and material model could help you.
 This is the model that facilitates dual benefits i.e., fixed duration/cost invite and the dynamic requirements supplied by the Time & Material model.

 If you choose this model you can save additional costs due to unintentional project schedules and you get enhanced control over timelines.
 Discussing in brief, you can go for a fixed cost model for areas where the project requirements are clearly defined and no expected to alter, whereas you would choose the T&M model for the remaining areas.

 Staff Augmentation Pricing Model:

 Considering this pricing model for outsourced projects enables the business to incorporate staff into their team depending on the extra skill sets needed to accomplish a project.
 The appealing aspect of this pricing model is that you obtain the required resources for your project for a stipulated duration and that too as per your administration.
 When you adopt this model you will perceive that there is a low overhead cost of recruiting a full-time employee and the control over staff is excellent.
 You get the freedom to select an employee based on the skills required.
 Even the aggressive deadlines are met efficiently.

-Though this model comes with lots of appealing benefits, it still poses a concern because of extreme dependence on internal processes which may decelerate the development cycle.
+Though this staff augmentation model comes with more benefits, it still poses a concern because of extreme dependence on internal processes which may decelerate the development cycle.
 In addition to that, augmented staff may need industry-compatible internal training which may raise the cost and time duration of the project.
 If in case you do not want to consume your management resources into augmenting staff then this model is not suitable for your business.